ademozsayin/Mate-iOS/README.md

     ```bash
-    bundle install && bundle exec rake dependencies
+    pod install
     ```

     This command installs the required tools like [CocoaPods](https://cocoapods.org/).
 And then it installs the iOS project dependencies using CocoaPods.

-5. Open the project by double clicking on `WooCommerce.xcworkspace` file, or launching Xcode and choose File > Open and browse to `WooCommerce.xcworkspace`
+5. Open the project by double clicking on `WeatherApp.xcworkspace` file, or launching Xcode and choose File > Open and browse to `WeatherApp.xcworkspace`

 ## 📚 Documentation